-The alligator found in NYC was not the first.
-Here are other urban gators
+The Prospect Park Gator Was Not the First.
+Here Are Other Urban Gators.

 Miscione said there’s also a long history of advertisements in magazines for mail-ordered alligators, at least as far back as the 1930s.

 “You could get a mail-order alligator for $1.50,” he said.
 “And these weren’t hoaxes.
 You wouldn’t get a rubber alligator — you’d get a live alligator.”
 A UPS driver was doing his route in August 2001 when a leaky box alarmed him.
 The box was shipped from Atlanta and headed to a home in Brooklyn.

 When workers at a UPS center in the borough opened the box, they found a 5-foot alligator thrashing around, its snout and legs tied with duct tape.